davidtrestini/PNpedia/Core post-Newtonian quantities/Circular orbits/Spinning/Nonprecessing/Without tidal effects/Waveform frequencies/README.md

 # Waveform frequencies associated to each $(\ell,m)$ mode in terms of the orbital frequency

-For nonspinning compact black hole binaries on circular orbits, we report here the relation between the waveform frequencies and orbital frequency.
+For spinning compact black hole binaries on circular orbits, we report here the relation between the waveform frequencies and orbital frequency.

 The orbital frequency $\omega$ is represented by the dimensionless parameter $x= \left(\frac{G m \omega}{c^3}\right)^{\frac{2}{3}}$.
 The metric can be decomposed as